Debt Camel

 StepChange redundancies & the funding of debt advice

 On 22 April 2021, StepChange announced that it was proposing to cut its staff by 10%.
-It has started the process of consultations about 140-17o redundancies.
-To many people this will sound bizarre.
+It has started the process of consultations about 140-170 redundancies.
 In October 2020, the Financial Conduct Authority (FCA) found that 20 million people have seen their financial situation worsen because of Covid-19 and 7.7million people saw it worsen a lot.
-The FCA … [Read more...]
+The FCA estimates 8.5million people are … [Read more...]

 April 27, 2021 Author: Sara Williams Tagged With: For debt advisers